magickw/RegExTutorial/Regular Expressions (RegEx) Tutorial.md

 ### Character Escapes

-The backslash (\) in a regex escapes a character that otherwise would be interpreted literally.
+The backslash (`\`) in a regex escapes a character that otherwise would be interpreted literally.
 To use a special character as a regular character, just precede it with a backslash.
 For example, we need to find a dot `.`.
 A dot in a regular expression refers to "any character except a newline", so if we want to actually express a query for a "dot", we can add a backslash before the dot.

     alert( "Chapter 5.1".match(/\d\.\d/) ); // 5.1

+Likewise, in order to match special characters such as *, +, [, ] and etc., just precede them with `\`, e.g. `\*`, `\+` and etc.

 ## Author